One UI: One UI 4

-One UI 4.0, based on Android 12, started beta testing on 19 July 2021, as the fourth generation of One UI.
-It was publicly released to the Galaxy S21 series first starting 15 November 2021 with other supported devices following in January 2022.
+One UI 4.0 (based on Android 12), started beta testing on 19 July 2021, and was publicly released to the Galaxy S21 series first starting 15 November 2021 with other devices received the update thereafter.
+The Galaxy S21 FE was the first device with this version pre-installed.
 This version focuses on customization, privacy, and access to Samsung's expanding ecosystem.

 One UI 4.1 was first released with the Galaxy S22 series.
 It brought minor changes; however, it did introduce features like Smart Calendar, added option to choose how much virtual RAM is desired (from 2, 4, 6 or 8 GB), redesigned palette picker, Smart Widgets, separate Left/Right audio balance, extra brightness toggle, Pro Mode on more cameras, Night Mode portraits, and other minor changes.

 One UI 4.1.1 is based on Android 12L which optimized the Android OS for alternative form factors such as foldables.
 It first released with the Galaxy Z Flip 4 and Galaxy Z Fold 4 on August 23, 2022.
 This update also adds further Samsung specific enhancements to multitasking and optimizations for foldable smartphones (Galaxy Z Fold line) and large screen tablets (Galaxy Tab line).
 The new features made it to supported bar-type phones but these phones continued to show the software version as 4.1 after the update like One UI 3.1.1 as it was only available to foldable phones and tablets.